jackdewinter/pymarkdown/readme.md

-"--list-files", -l
-"--enable-rules", -e
-"--disable-rules", -d
-"--add-plugin"
-"--config", -c

-"--stack-trace"
+# PyMarkdown

+## Introduction

+## Command Line

+PyMarkdown.py [options] [paths]

+--config, -c          Path to the configuration file to use.
+--add-plugin          Path to a plugin containing a new rule to apply.
+--enable-rules, -e    Comma separated list of rules to enable.
+--disable-rules, -d   Comma separated list of rules to disable

+--stack-trace         If an error occurs, print out the stack trace for debug purposes.
- - if need to debug configuration, stack trace sets initial logging (config processing) to debug "--log-level"
+   - if need to debug configuration, stack trace sets initial logging (config processing) to debug --log-level           Minimum level required to log messages.
-"--log-file"

-"paths" 1+
+--log-file            Destination file for log messages.

+Actions:
+--list-files, -l      List the markdown files that were found, but do not scan them.

+paths                 One or more paths to scan for eligible Markdown files

+log.file
+log.level
+plugins.{id}.enabled
+plugins.{id}.properties
+extensions.front-matter.enabled

-plugin ordering: command line (disabled, enabled), config, default
+plugin ordering: command line (disabled, enabled), config, default others ordering: command line (if exposed), config, default

 - need way of listing all plugins, info
 - need way of listing all extensions